 In the run up to the holidays, giving back is one everyone’s mind.
 But what about the rest of the year?
 IKEA have been providing the UK with flat-packed fun for over 30 years and their success goes beyond great design and affordable prices.

-They’ve managed to positively impact the wider world, with their energy efficient light bulbs and sustainably managed forest products.
-We like them because they meet our need to continually update our homes, but we keep going back because it makes us feel good to support companies with a heart.
+They’ve managed to positively impact the wider world, with their sustainably managed forest products, commitment to diversity & inclusion and ethical framework.
+We like them because they meet our need to continually update our homes, but we keep going back because it makes us feel good to support companies who give back.

 Think beyond your product

 Similarly, London charity The House of St Barnabas know that fighting homelessness means more than providing beds for the night, which prompted them to turn their Soho hostel into a private members club.
 The newly formed hybrid social enterprise and business, now allows them to partner with local restaurateurs to provide former residents with training and employment in the hospitality industry.
-This new approach meets long rather than short-term needs, simply by re-purposing what they already owned.
+This approach meets long rather than short-term needs, simply by re-purposing what they already owned.

+None of the examples above would work if they lacked authenticity.
+Our customer-centric world is littered with thinly veiled do-gooders and only sincere acts will do.
 Charities understand this apathy all too well and know they need to be transparent to win support.
 Wateraid publishes all of its accounts online to show exactly how your money is spent and has seen an increase in donations as a result, far exceeding those of a typical marketing approach.

 An outside view

 It’s difficult to see the missed opportunities in your own business, so Denholm are regularly asked for our independent views of companies, industries and markets.
-Think of it as a by-product of our years in global search, which has involved speaking to creative marketing candidates from some of the world’s most innovative organisations.
+Think of it as a by-product of our years in global search, which has involved speaking to candidates from some of the world’s most innovative organisations.
 How can we help your business?